 Welcoming veterans home from military service

-If you’re from the Mid-Ohio Valley or even somewhere in the Tri-State region of Ohio, Pennsylvania and West Virginia, chances are you know someone who attended Marietta College more than 60 years ago on the G.I.
-Bill after World War II.
+No mater where you are from, chances are you may know someone who attended Marietta College more than sixty years ago on the G.I.
+Bill after World War Two.

 Marietta has always welcomed soldiers, sailors and aviators with open arms and never more so than in the immediate aftermath of WW II.
 In fact, the College was just barely able to accommodate them all.
 Veterans flocked to campus where they experienced a very special combination of hospitality, accommodation, academic challenge and opportunity lasting a lifetime.